Learned Optimizers for Analytic Continuation: Results and discussions

 which gives the largest average inner product of two columns and measures the spread of column vectors of a matrix within a unit ball.
-The average coherence values in $[0,1]$, becomes zero for an orthogonal matrix, and reaches its upper bound for a matrix with repeated columns.
+The average coherence takes value in $[0,1]$, becomes zero for an orthogonal matrix, and reaches its upper bound for a matrix with repeated columns.
 Obviously, a lower average coherence implies a ``nicer" or less singular matrix.
-As shown in Fig. \ref{fig:Weight matrix}, the average coherence of learned matrices values around the lower bound zero, while the predefined matrices in ISTA have a large average coherence close to 0.5.
+As shown in Fig. \ref{fig:Weight matrix}, the average coherence of learned matrices is around the lower bound zero, while the predefined matrices in ISTA have a large average coherence close to 0.5.
 The gap between them illustrates the benefits of learning.

 The diversity of learned matrices in different optimizers might be understood as the diversity of learned problems.
-Each layer of LISTA and RLISTA networks works approximately as an independent iteration step for solving a given BP problem of Eq. \eqref{Eq:L1} with their individual learned kernel matrix.
+Each layer of LISTA and RLISTA networks works approximately as an independent iteration step for solving a given BP problem of Eq. \eqref{Eq:BP} with their individual learned kernel matrix.
 But a single iteration can not solve the problem with high accuracy.
-With many learned layers, the neural networks learn a sequence of optimization problems and solve each of them imprecisely.
+With many learned layers, the neural networks learn a sequence of optimization problems and solve each of them approximately, in the sense that only one iteration is performed on each layer while an exact solution of the BP problem requires many iterations to achieve convergence.

 From the perspective of optimization, our method may be understood as a generalization of the classical homotopy method \cite{Donoho2008} which solves the BP problem by a sequence of problems with varying regularization parameter $\lambda$.
 Here the neural network solves the problem by a series of problems with varying $K$ and $\lambda$ in the region of physical Green's functions, which is much smaller than the whole space $\mathbb{R}^{N_\tau}$.
 Thus, a trade-off comes from the fixed depth: how precisely do we need to solve a single question (precision) and how many optimization problems do we need to learn (diversity)?
 Careful studies of the precision-diversity trade-off may reveal a closer relationship between optimization and neural network, which we leave for future work.